juj/KEEN70HZ/README.md

 *What was the first ever DOS game, that*
 ```
-a) ran at a VGA 320x200 resolution, so 70Hz. (i.e. not Mode-X which was only 60hz), and
+a) ran at a VGA 320x200 resolution, so 70 Hz. (i.e. not Mode-X which was "only" 60hz), and
-b) implemented hardware-based EGA/VGA scrolling (i.e. relied on the IBM graphics adapter's hardware feature instead of doing full screen repaints)
+b) implemented hardware-based EGA/VGA scrolling (i.e. relied on the IBM graphics adapter's
+   hardware feature instead of doing full screen repaints)
-c) was programmed with the skill and sophistication needed that the game actually reached 70Hz on hardware of the era, without dropping frames, missing vsyncs or needing to run with frame decimation?
+c) was programmed with the skill and sophistication needed that the game actually reached 70 fps
+   on hardware of the era, without decimating or skipping frames or missing vsyncs?
 ```

 Before I ventured on to this retro programming journey, my memory would have rather quickly answered: "Commander Keen 4, in 1991".
 But turns out that is not the case.

 The original Keen 4-6 trilogy did pass on counts a)-b), but it was actually limited to run only at half speed, 35 fps (yeah, that "cinematic 30fps" approach has long roots), and additionally, id Software did not manage to program the game logic to be locked to vsync.
-To top it all off, their implementation of hardware scrolling synchronization was a bit hacky, which caused hardware incompatibilities, and was later attempted to be fixed more than once by layering more hacks on top.
-Classic game developers, right?
+To top it all off, their implementation of hardware scrolling synchronization was a bit hacky, first suffering from performance problems, and then later caused hardware incompatibilities on newer PCs with faster ISA buses and PCI graphics cards released the next year in 1992.
+The synchronization code was attempted to be fixed more than once by layering more hacks on top.
+Classic game developers, right? ;)

 Was the first smooth 70 Hz scrolling game then maybe Jazz Jackrabbit in 1994?
 Well, it passes b) and c), but it ran at 60 Hz and not at 70 Hz, i.e. -14.3% fewer fps!
-60 Hz ain't no good in DOS town ;)

 Maybe it was One Must Fall 2097?
 It was also 1994, and was butter smooth at 70 Hz, so a check on a) and c).
 But OMF was no platformer, hence did not need to scroll.